electroNBS/astro-avionics/README.md

 2. Restart VSCode
 3. Click on its symbol -> pick symbol , open the arduino folder
 4. click on build symbol

-### State Machine

-State on arduino

-variables

-- is raspi alive
-- is e32 alive
-- is main ejection charge connected
-- is drouge ejection charge connected
-- is backup ejection charge connected
-- is imu working
-- is BMP390 working
-- is gps working
-- is altitute above flgiht mode height // 0 is bmp not working
-- is rocket tumbling
-- is peack reached
-- is rocket straight ( take average gyro readings over some time and if it is within set threshold of its launch value , then 1 if it is )